sPyOpenSource/jcore/README.md

 ```

 Really old hardware.
 On x86_64, your CPU is older than family 6.0 or PAE, MSR, LME features not supported.
-On AArch64 it means the MMU does not support 4k granule size, at least 36 bit address size or the system timer
+On AArch64 it means the MMU does not support 4k granule size or at least 36 bit address size.
-(0x3F003000) is not available.

 ```